-(b)(6),(b)(7) (C) The Internal Report was prepared by a review team led by
+b)(6),(b)(7)

 National Security Programs, Sandia National Laboratories (Sandia).
 Former Secretary of Energy Federico Peña tasked the review team to develop an approach to review and evaluate security roles, responsibilities, and methodologies as they might impact changes in DOE safeguards and security policy and guidance.
 The review team consisted of members from six DOE sites as well as six Senior Advisors and two consultants.